Rasmussen Reports: 2016

 Rasmussen Reports’ final White House Watch survey showed Democrat Hillary Clinton with a 1.7% popular-vote lead over Republican Donald Trump.
-After all 136+ million U.S. votes were counted, Clinton led the popular vote by 2.1%.
+After all 136+ million U.S. votes were counted, Clinton led the popular vote by 2.1% in her loss to Trump.
 As in 2012, a Fordham University study by Dr. Panagopoulos compared pre-election polling with the results from election day.
 The study ranked 14 organizations but, unlike 2012, chose to omit the results of Rasmussen Reports.

 2020

 For the 2020 United States presidential election, Rasmussen Reports' final White House Watch survey of likely U.S. voters showed Democrat Joe Biden with a 1% lead over Republican Donald Trump, stating that "President Trump and Democrat Joe Biden are in a near tie."
 Ultimately, Biden won the election by 4.5 percentage points.
+FiveThirtyEight found that Rasmussen was the third most accurate pollster of the 2020 presidential election, with an average error of 2.8 points for polls taken in the final 21 days before the election.

 After Trump lost the election, Rasmussen suggested that Vice President Mike Pence should overturn the election results.

-Trump and his allies made baseless claims of fraud in the election.
+2024

+For the 2024 United States presidential election, Rasmussen Reports' final national poll put Trump with a 3-point lead over Kamala Harris, despite most pollsters predicting a tight race.
+Trump ultimately led the popular vote by a margin of about 1.5%, or around 2.3 million votes.